DeltaMaker/AutoHotspot-Installer/README.md

 ## Option 7: Change the Pi's access point SSID and Password

-By default the access point SSID is RPiHotSpot with a password of 1234567890.
+By default the access point SSID is DeltaMaker_WiFi with a password of DeltaMaker3D.
 Use this option to change either or both SSID and Password.
 You will be prompted to change both but if you make no entry and press enter the existing setting will be kept.
 The password must be at least 8 characters.